BSBI currently publishes five main periodicals - two are members-only, printed and/ or emailed out, and the others are available to everyone online:

-- our membership newsletter BSBI News;
+- our membership newsletter BSBI News (members-only);

-- our Yearbook for members.
+- our BSBI Yearbook (members-only).

 British & Irish Botany

 Visit the British & Irish Botany website to register as a reader or author, to view the latest issue or to submit a paper.
-Once you've registered (very quick and easy!), you can either use the very simple and straightforward online submission system or send your manuscript to the Editorial Office and we'll do it all for you.
+Once you've registered (very quick and easy!), you can either use the simple and straightforward online submission system or send your manuscript to the Editorial Office and we'll do it all for you.

 BSBI's much-loved membership newsletter BSBI News is published three times a year, in January, April and September, and print copies are mailed out to all our members.
 An electronic version is also available via our password-protected members-only area.
-The Editor is Andrew Branson, a long-term BSBI member who is also the former editor of the very popular and prestigious British Wildlife.
-Read about the latest issue of BSBI News here and then head over here to join BSBI and start receiving issues on a regular basis.
-If you'd like to submit an article, or if you'd like to advertise in BSBI News, head over to our BSBI News page.
+The Editor until November 2019 was Andrew Branson, a long-term BSBI member who was also the former editor of the very popular and prestigious British Wildlife.
+John Norton has now taken over from Andrew and his first issue as Editor was published in January 2020.

 Country newsletters & bulletins

-BSBI would like to express its sincere thanks to these five editors who carry out their editorial duties in an entirely voluntary capacity.
+BSBI would like to express its sincere thanks to these six editors who carry out their editorial duties in an entirely voluntary capacity.
 We are very grateful for their hard work over time and commend them on their excellent periodicals.
 Take a look and see if you agree!

 New Journal of Botany and the BSBI Publications Archive